AFC Cup 2020: Maldives to host remaining group matches | Goal.com

 Chennai City are set to rekindle their continental campaign on October 23 against TC Sports Club.

 "We just got confirmation tonight (Monday).
-We have to wait and see now since we don't know when we can hold training in Chennai and when we can travel internationally," Chennai City owner Rohit Ramesh responded to Goal on the development.
+We have to wait and see now since we don't know when we can hold training in Chennai and when we can travel internationally," Chennai City owner Rohit Ramesh told Goal.

 He added, "It will be a huge task for sure.
 But we need to wait and see how the situation evolves."